damzking/Corporation_Favoritaa/README.md

 - Higher sales were recorded on saturdays and sundays

 ## Key Files 📂
-- `LP2_telco_churn.ipynb`: Jupyter Notebook containing the code for data cleaning, EDA, and visualization.
+- `TSRA-FAVORITA.ipynb`: Jupyter Notebook containing the code for data cleaning, EDA, and visualization.
 - Raw data used for analysis.
 >Train.csv
 >Transactions.csv
 >Store.csv
 >Oil.csv
+>Sample_Submissions.csv
+>Holidays_events.csv
+>Test.csv
 -`README.md`: This file providing an overview of the project.